Xilinx/xoclv2/doc/design.rst

 capability and inside firmware files, such as XSABIN or XCLBIN file.
 The root driver manages life cycle of multiple partition drivers, which, in turn, manages multiple leaf drivers.
-This allows a single set of driver code to support all kinds of IPs exposed by different shells.
-The difference among all these IPs will be handled in leaf drivers with root and partition drivers being part of the infrastructure and provide common services for all leaves found on all platforms.
+This allows a single set of driver code to support all kinds of IP subsystems exposed by different shells.
+The difference among all these IP subsystems will be handled in leaf drivers with root and partition drivers being part of the infrastructure and provide common services for all leaves found on all platforms.